(1) This Convention shall apply to persons who are residents of one or both of the Contracting States, except as otherwise provided in the Convention.

 - (a) by the laws of either Contracting State; or

-- (b) by any other agreement between the Contracting States.
+- (b) by any other agreement between the Contracting States; or

-- (a) the benefits conferred by a Contracting State under paragraph (2) of Article 9 (Associated Enterprises), under paragraphs (1)(b) and (4) of Article 19 (Pensions, Annuities, Alimony, and Child Support), and under Articles 24 (Relief From Double Taxation), 25 (Non-discrimination) and 26 (Mutual Agreement Procedure); and
+- (a) the benefits conferred by a Contracting State under paragraph 2 of Article 9 (Associated Enterprises), under paragraphs 2 and 6 of Article 20 (Private Pensions, Annuities, Alimony, and Child Support), and under Articles 25 (Relief from Double Taxation), 26 (Non-discrimination), and 27 (Mutual Agreement Procedure); and

-- (b) the benefits conferred by a Contracting State under Articles 20 (Government Service), 21 (Students, Trainees, Teachers and Researchers) and 28 (Diplomatic Agents and Consular Officers), upon individual who are neither citizens of, nor lawful permanent residents in, that State.
+- (b) the benefits conferred by a Contracting State under Articles 19 (Remuneration and Pensions in Respect of Government Service), 21 (Payments Received by Students and Apprentices), 22 (Payments Received by Professors, Teachers and Research Scholars) and 29 (Diplomatic Agents and Consul Officers), upon individuals who are neither citizens of, nor have immigrant status in, that State.